 9. Heidelberg, Germany

-We wanted to find a fun place in Germany to explore and we wanted a castle.
+We wanted to find a fun place to explore in Germany, and we wanted a castle.
 Heidelberg delivered.
 Not only is there a castle that you can explore (and drink wine in), but the city center has so much to explore and experience.
-It’s an easy city to get around on foot and there seemed to be something going on every day we were there.
-Don’t miss Philosopher’s Walk for some of the best views of the city and surrounding areas.
+It’s an easy city to get around on foot, and there seemed to be something going on every day we were there.
+Don’t miss Philosopher’s Walk for some of the city’s best views and surrounding areas.

 10. Bratislava, Slovakia